dataskeptic/HDN-challenge/README.md

 # HDN tech challenge

-> Stack used in the project: MongoDB, Expess, Node, ReactJs
+> Stack used in the project: MongoDB, Express, Node, ReactJs

 ## Usage